eddespinosat/probability-and-statistics/README.md

 4. **Bayesian Classifier (Gaussian Naive Bayes)**:
    A probabilistic classification model based on the Gaussian Naive Bayes algorithm.
 This classifier is used for categorizing data using a statistical approach.

-This notebook integrates simulations, fractals, high-precision mathematical computations, and machine learning, offering an interdisciplinary and visually engaging approach to learning Python and its applications.